hedgedoc/hedgedoc/CONTRIBUTING.md

 ### Do you want to work on translations?

 * If you want to improve a translation or add a new translation altogether, we handle those via [POEditor](poeditor).

-HedgeDoc is a volunteer effort.
-We encourage you to pitch in and to help us making this project even better.

 ## Certificate of Origin